zeisss/moinz.de-blog/content/post/film-your-desktop-on-the-mac.md

 date = "2013-03-11T01:07:31+02:00"
-title = "Film your desktop on the Mac" lang = "de"
+title = "Film your desktop on the Mac" lang = "de" description = "reminder for myself to use QuickTime Player for recording the desktop"
 +++

 Damit ich die Links nicht ewig in meinen Tabs offenhalten muss: